National Building Museum

 Work on the eight, 75-foot columns, among the largest Corinthian columns in the world, was carried out in a five-step process from a suspended scaffold system.
 All materials were selected to conform with AIC standards of permanency and reversibility.

 Each column was built with 70,000 bricks, framed and covered with smooth plaster.
-They were painted ot resemble marble in 1895.
+They were painted to resemble marble in 1895.